LinkedEarth/Pyleoclim_util/README.md

  If you have specific requests, please contact linkedearth@gmail.com

 ### <a name = "version">Version Information</a>
+0.2.4: Fix load error from init
-0.2.3: Freeze LiPD version to 1.2 to avoid conflicts with 1.3 0.2.2: Change progressbar to tqdm and add standardization function 0.2.1: Update package requirements
+0.2.3: Freeze LiPD version to 1.2 to avoid conflicts with 1.3
+0.2.2: Change progressbar to tqdm and add standardization function
+0.2.1: Update package requirements
 0.2.0: Restructure the package so that the main functions can be called without the use of a LiPD files and associated timeseries objects.
-0.1.4: Rename function using camel case and consistency with LiPD utilities version 0.1.8.5 0.1.3: Compatible with LiPD utilities version 0.1.8.5.
+0.1.4: Rename function using camel case and consistency with LiPD utilities version 0.1.8.5
+0.1.3: Compatible with LiPD utilities version 0.1.8.5.
 Function openLiPD() renamed openLiPDs()
 0.1.2: Compatible with LiPD utilities version 0.1.8.3.
-Uses basemap instead of cartopy 0.1.1: Freezes the package prior to version 0.1.8.2 of LiPD utilities 0.1.0: First release
+Uses basemap instead of cartopy
+0.1.1: Freezes the package prior to version 0.1.8.2 of LiPD utilities
+0.1.0: First release

 ### <a name = "install"> Installation </a>